damianhakert/damianhakert.github.io/source/handbook/marketing/developer-relations/technical-writing/markdown-guide/index.html.md

 - Words must be separated by one single space only.
 Do not leave more blank spaces than the necessary, they can render differently than the expected and can cause other issues.
 - Do not leave blank spaces at the end of sentences.
-- Always leave a blank line between markups, except between list items.
+- {:#jump-a-line} Always leave a blank line between markups, except between list items.
 Example:

         ---- (markup for horizontal line)
         <!-- blank line -->